flex bulkSeparator proves it can handle a very busy library in Georgia

 The new flex AMH with bulkSeparator: technology that works

-Forsyth County has been using an older bibliotheca AMH sorter model in two of its branches for years.
+Forsyth County Public Library has been using an older Bibliotheca AMH sorter model in two of its branches for years.
 When they heard there was a newer sorter solution that could handle the return of multiple books at one time, Forsyth County jumped at the chance to install the new flex AMH with bulkSeparator at the Cumming Library.

 The new bulkSeparator lets the Cumming Library focus on the end-user experience, allowing patrons to quickly and simply return multiple items at the same time.
 The items slide onto a conveyor belt and are guided toward the RFID reader, gently separating as they travel.
 Once scanned, the items are sorted into bins by type, making it easy for library staff to return the items to their proper shelves.
 The flex AMH is easily configurable, allowing libraries to sort materials according to their individual needs.